HJvA/fshome/README.md

 WNDR (netgear WNDR4300 router) reporting LAN traffic.
 Either "rxToday" or "rxYestday" items can be requested as devadr in WNDR.json

+### Inkplate
+For the moment the inkplate is connected to a stand alone raspberry, and the inkplate operates in peripheral mode. this means the raspberry is querying the fshome database (using a rest api over the network) and builds an inkplate screen by sending some serial commands to the inkplate.

 ## Installation <a name="Installation"></a>

 Starting on a standard Raspberry pi on Raspbian (a debian clone, but almost any linux computer probably will be ok) fist make sure you have Python 3.5 or later installed.
 Also install git and pip3 (e.g. using